 Click the Next button to proceed to the next screen and to add one or more trigger actions.

-To add a trigger action, click the Add button.
+To add a trigger action, click the Add button, or use any other method previously described.
 Expand the Action drop-down list to view all available trigger actions.
 To see a context help for a particular trigger action, select the action from the drop-down list and click the adjacent question mark icon (See Figure 281).
 Select the action you want to use.

 Click the OK button to proceed to the action parameters screen.